-Information for Volunteer Involving Organisations and Community Groups on the COVID-19 Public Health Emergency
+Information for Volunteer Involving Organisations, Volunteers and Community Groups on the COVID-19 Public Health Emergency

 COVID-19 (the Coronavirus) has been declared a pandemic by the World Health Organization and the Australian Government is responding to this health crisis on a daily basis.

 This page contains information relevant to the below: